A full splitting algorithm for fractional programs with structured numerators and denominators: Conclusions

 \section{Conclusions}

-The paper concentrates on a specific class of fractional programs characterized by linear compositions with nonsmooth elements in both the numerator and denominator.
-We introduce an adaptive full-splitting proximal subgradient algorithm with an extrapolated step to tackle challenges in computing the proximal point of the linear coupling term within the numerator.
-Our contributions include establishing the global convergence of the proposed algorithm toward an approximate lifted stationary point under the KL assumption, without imposing full-row rank assumptions on the linear operators.
-We elaborate on the rationale behind converging to an approximate lifted stationary point, illustrating through an example how pursuing an exact solution might lead to divergence.
-To improve convergence performance, we propose a practical version that incorporates a nonmonotone line search.
-Finally, we substantiate our theoretical findings with simulations, particularly in the context of limited-angle CT reconstruction and robust sharp ratio minimization problem.
+The paper focuses on a class of fractional programs characterized by linear compositions with nonsmooth function in both the numerator and denominator.
+We develop a single-loop full-splitting algorithm, Adaptive FSPS, to overcome the challenges in computing the proximal point of the linear composition with the nonsmooth component in the numerator.
+Our contributions include establishing the global convergence of the proposed algorithm toward an exact/approximate lifted stationary point under the Kurdyka-\L ojasiewicz (KL) property when \( g \) is smooth/nonsmooth, without imposing full-row rank assumptions on the linear operators.
+We explain the rationale behind the convergence to an approximate lifted stationary point and construct counterexamples to show that pursuing an exact solution can lead to divergence when \( g \) is nonsmooth.
+We propose a practical version of Adaptive FSPS-nls that incorporates a nonmonotone line search to improve the performance.
+Finally, we demonstrate the superiority of Adaptive FSPS-nls over some existing state-of-the-art methods for solving two concrete applications.